top of page

 Always carry a backup plan, extra medication, a small emergency fund, photocopies of your passport, and a list of local hospitals and embassies.
 If you’re traveling in regions where safety is a concern, register with the U.S. State Department’s STEP program.
 These small precautions allow you to travel with greater confidence and less worry.

-Retirement Travel Is a Journey of Joy, Make It Count
+Retirement Travel Is a Journey of Joy — Make It Unforgettable

-So pack your bags, plan wisely, and go see what’s out there.
-Your next adventure is waiting, and now you’ve got the rules to make it unforgettable.
+So pack your bags, plan smart, and embrace the freedom you’ve earned.
+Your next great adventure is calling — and now you’re ready to make it count.

 bottom of page